marph91/jimmy/readme.md

 :exclamation: Should only be used if the built-in import of Joplin doesn't work.

-## Supported formats and apps
+## Supported Formats

-Every format that is supported by pandoc.
+- Every format that is supported by pandoc.
 Some formats may need some tweaking, though.
+- txt

+## Supported Apps

 | App | Notes | Tags | Resources | Internal Name | Export Instructions |
 | --- | --- | --- | --- | --- | --- |